BCEM-UniAndes/BCEM-UniAndes.github.io/README.md

 > Collections are defined in the `_config.yml` file under the `collections` key.
 > When creating or editing collection items, make sure to follow the existing structure and conventions used in the site.
 This includes using the correct front matter fields and adhering to the naming conventions for files and folders.

+> [!TIP]
+> Each collection folder contains a template Markdown file (e.g. `member_template.md`, `announcement_template.md`, etc.) that serves as a guide for creating new items in the respective collection.
+These template files contain the necessary front matter fields and structure that should be followed when adding new items to the collection, and are thoroughly commented to provide guidance.

 ## \_site/

 The `_site/` folder is the output directory where the generated static site is stored after building the Jekyll site.
 This folder is automatically created by Jekyll during the build process and should not be modified manually.
 It contains the final HTML, CSS, JavaScript, and other assets that make up the website.